b-k/Noras_book_group/sen-poverty_and_famines.md

 spend much time answering the question of why the famine actually did happen.
 That is, how did the pieces presented fit together into a narrative that ended in famine?

+# 7 The Ethiopian famine

+## 7.3 Wollo
+One region was especially hard-hit, but Table 7.4 shows that prices for grain and seeds in that region didn't go up.
+"People starved to death without there being a substantial rise in food price." [p 96] He debates with a theory that there were road blockages to contend with.
+Rather, those who were starving were largely farmers who could neither buy nor sell food at the market.

+## 7.4 Who?
+This section attempts to piece toghether additional evidence to back up that it was farmers who were hit by the famine.
+Sen is cautious and acknowledges that the data is OK at best.

+## 7.5
+BTW, the farmers often had hired hands, who were often given food/shelter for labor.
+With no work to do, they'd be let go, with zero economic power and really nowhere to go.

+## 7.6 Pastoralists
+I.e., animal herders, who were already being squeezed by the diminishing access to good grazing land, which was increasingy being turned into agricultural fields.

+Nobody lives on animal products alone; the animal herders still need to buy grains.
+Above, prices in Wollo had held steady, so we expect those animal herders may have done OK.
+But in other areas, the prices did shift unfavorably.
+Sen thus distinguishes between the Wollo famine, which hit plant-raising people, and the Southern famine, which hit animal-raising people.